Where to Stay in Nuku‘alofa

 Insider tip: Engage with locals at Talamahu Market; they are often happy to share tips on where to find the best local food or unique crafts, and bargaining is generally expected for market goods.

-Safety in Nuku‘alofa
+Stay in Downtown Nuku'alofa

 SafeSolo Female Travel